 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like H&C Heating and Cooling to repair an air conditioner coolant leak.
-In most situations, it may just be better to schedule air conditioning installation since Freon is expensive.
-Production of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
-As a result, only reduced recycled quantities are available.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC professional like H&C Heating and Cooling to repair an air conditioner coolant leak.
+In many instances, it may just be better to schedule air conditioning installation since Freon is costly.
+Production of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
+As a result, just reduced recycled quantities are available.

-Rely on H&C Heating and Cooling for Repairing Your Air Conditioner Leaks
+Rely on H&C Heating and Cooling to Repair Your Leaky Air Conditioner

 When it comes to air conditioning repair in Laurel, turn to the company your neighbors and friends depend on.
-We’ve been known for our quick, friendly and affordable services since {year}.
-Contact us at 301-960-3247 to request your appointment today!
+We’ve been known for our quick, friendly and reasonable services since {year}.
+Call us at 301-960-3247 to schedule your appointment today!